-Paul Greenwood is a Senior Principal Research Scientist in the Beef Industry Unit within NSW DPI Livestock Systems, and an Adjunct Professor in the School of Environment and Rural Science at the University of New England.
+Paul Greenwood is a Senior Principal Research Scientist in the Extensive Livestock Industries Unit within NSW DPI Livestock Systems, and an Adjunct Professor in the School of Environment and Rural Science at the University of New England.

-Dr Greenwood has a joint appointment with CSIRO Agriculture where he leads a major new research initiative on efficiency at pasture.
-This project area is focussed on the use wireless sensor networks to measure intake of pasture and enhance productivity and efficiency of grazing livestock.
-His work is also focused on development of livestock phenomics facilities in commercial grazing environments to support the use of genetic and genomic enhanced selection programs, and improvements in the precision of livestock and pasture management including input data for prediction and simulation models and revisions to Australian Feeding Standards.
+Dr Greenwood has a joint appointment with CSIRO Agriculture and Food in Armidale where he leads a major new research initiative on efficiency at pasture.
+This project area is focussed on the use of wireless sensor networks to estimate intake of pasture from behaviours, and enhanced productivity and efficiency of grazing livestock and grazing systems.
+This work also contributes to development of livestock phenomics facilities in commercial grazing environments to support the use of genetic and genomic enhanced selection programs, and improvements in the precision of livestock and pasture management including input data for prediction and simulation models and revisions to Australian Feeding Standards.
 This program of work has recently resulted in Meat & Livestock Australia Donor Company funding of $3.3 million to Dr Greenwood for NSW DPI, as part of a collaborative $7.4 million project with CSIRO on Improving Profit from Pasture through Increased Feed Efficiency, which will run until 2023 within the NSW DPI-CSIRO-UNE Livestock Productivity Partnership.

 Greenwood PL, Bishop-Hurley GJ, Gonzalez LA and Ingham AB (2016) Development and application of a livestock phenomics platform to enhance productivity and efficiency at pasture.
 Animal Production Science56:1299-1311 [invited review]